The 2014 Lebanon County Heart Walk

-A DAY OF INSPIRED LIVING, INSPIRED GIVING on THURSDAY, AUGUST 21 is a day YOU can make a big difference for the heart health of Americans.
+A DAY OF INSPIRED LIVING, INSPIRED GIVING donors will make a big difference for the heart health of Americans.

-Think about the survivors, fighters and loved ones who have been touched by heart disease and stroke.
-On AUGUST 21st, we will be asking everyone to make a donation online to honor the person who inspires you to be healthier and live longer.
-You’ll help the American Heart Association fight heart disease and stroke, the two leading causes of death in the nation.
+By donating, you are helping survivors, fighters and loved ones who have been touched by heart disease and stroke.
+THANK YOU to everyone who had made a donation online to honor the person who inspires you to be healthier and live longer.
+Youíll help the American Heart Association fight heart diseases and stroke, the two leading causes of death in the nation.

 PLEASE MEET CARTER SEAN DUBBLE

 Carter Dubble was born on April 29, 2008 and to us, he was perfect.
 He was chubby, big eyes, dark hair, and was equally as cute as his brother Luke when he was born.
 We were more than ecstatic that day to welcome our second child, another boy.
 Now Luke would have a playmate, a best friend, a brother.
 We were told at the hospital that they had heard a small heart murmur, hopefully nothing major but that if we saw signs of anything wrong, to take him straight up to the Hershey Med Center.